 Parents are the first line of defense against truancy.
-The state views a parent’s responsibility to getting their child to school as fundamental.
+The state views a parent’s responsibility to get their child to school as fundamental.
 As a result, the consequences for a parent of a truant student can be significant.
 If schools determine that a case warrants a referral to the local District Attorney, parents can face criminal charges for their child’s truancy.

 Failure to Compel a Student to Attend School.
 A parent may be assessed fines of up to $500 after receiving notice of their child’s truancy.
 The state maintains that it is a parent’s responsibility to encourage and compel their children to attend school and to get there on time.